cdktf/cdktf-provider-googlebeta/docs/googleBigqueryConnection.go.md

 If the serverless analytics service should be used to read data from Cloud Spanner.

-useParallelism must be set when using serverless analytics
+'useParallelism' must be set when using serverless analytics.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_bigquery_connection#use_serverless_analytics GoogleBigqueryConnection#use_serverless_analytics}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.4.0/docs/resources/google_bigquery_connection#use_serverless_analytics GoogleBigqueryConnection#use_serverless_analytics}

 ---